Viikuu/calendar-app/README.md

 - The `calendar-app-backend` directory contains the server-side Fastify application.
 - The `docker-compose.yml` file defines the Docker Compose configuration for running the application.

 Thank you for checking out the Calendar App!
-If you have any questions or need further assistance, please don't hesitate to reach out.
-Happy coding!